edeleastar/tutor/readme.md

 tutor
 ~~~

-If all goes smoothly, you should see on the console a list of the topics as they are generated:
+If all goes smoothly, you should see on the console a list of the topics as they are generated for the sample course:

 ~~~
 Introducing HTML